Vonr/Ars-Controle/README.md

 You can use this to turn off farms automatically to prevent the server from lagging.

+#### Warp Scroll Holder

+The Warp Scroll Holder allows you to easily open and close warp portals to your desired destinations.

+Simply replace one of your portal frames with a Warp Scroll Holder in an appropriate direction and insert a Warp Scroll while having some Source within 10 blocks (Manhattan distance).

 ### Items

 #### Remote ![](https://github.com/Vonr/Ars-Controle/blob/1.21/src/main/resources/assets/ars_controle/textures/item/remote.png?raw=true)